venovako/KogAcc/README.md

 The recent GNU (``gfortran``) and Intel (``ifort``) Fortran compilers should work (``ifx`` needs further testing).

-Other 64-bit OSes (e.g., Oracle Solaris) and non-x86_64 (e.g., ppc64le) platforms might also be supported to a certain extent with ``gfortran``, if the reference BLAS and LAPACK libraries have been built.
+Other 64-bit OSes (e.g., Oracle Solaris) and non-x86_64 (e.g., ppc64le) platforms might also be supported to a certain extent, if the reference BLAS and LAPACK libraries have been built.

 Building the documentation requires a recent version of [Doxygen](https://doxygen.nl).